dinoboards/dinoboards.github.io/index.md

 ---

-Dinoboard website

-# Dinoboard Retro Computer Kits
+# Dinoboards Retro Computer Kits

 I have designed and developed a number of retro computer kits, based on technology from the 1980s.
 They are designed around the RC2014 and RCBus platforms.